Key Stage 1 Reading Fluency Project

 The Ofsted 2019 Education Inspection Framework states that ‘a rigorous approach to the teaching of reading develops learners’ confidence and enjoyment in reading’ and states that learners should ‘read widely and often, with fluency and comprehension’.
 The Key Stage 1 Reading Fluency Project will actively support schools in achieving these aims.

-To find out more about attending or hosting one of these events contact firstname.lastname@example.org
+To find out more about attending or hosting one of these events contact: email@example.com

-Participants will receive the project CPD through:
+Participants will participate in the eight week project CPD through:

-- final, ‘celebratory’ half-day cluster
+- final, ‘celebratory’ half-day cluster, delivered by live webinar

-Before beginning the project, class teachers complete the YARC test (York Assessment of Reading Comprehension), which provides a reading comprehension age for each participating pupil.
+Before beginning the project, class teachers are provided with complete the YARC test (York Assessment of Reading Comprehension), which provides a reading comprehension age for each participating pupil.
 The test is repeated at the end of the eight-week intervention to gather impact measures.
 Full instructions for how to administer the test are provided on the project's launch day.

 Each school is allocated a project adviser.
 The adviser will be on hand throughout the project period to answer queries and support the school as needed.
 The adviser will also analyse the project data and share this with the school.
 As part of the project, participating teachers are asked to work with a group of six pupils for 40 minutes each week (two sessions of 20 minutes) for an eight-week period.
 These pupils are deemed to be not on track to reach the expected standard at the start of the intervention.